 At the forefront of Hampton's curriculum is equity for every child with every curriculum experience underpinned by our core values: understanding that children are unique in their needs and circumstances.
 We value each child as an individual, each with a unique potential for learning.
 Our aim is to prepare every child for life beyond Hampton, providing them with an exciting and empowering curriculum with the skills, knowledge and values that equips them for today and tomorrow!

-When children leave us to move on to secondary school their curriculum experiences at Hampton will ensure they have:
+When children leave us to move on, their curriculum experiences at Hampton will ensure they have:

 - a sureness in themselves as a young person and their attitudes to learning